Relintai/pandemonium_engine_docs/usage/platform/android/android_plugin.md

 Loading and using an Android plugin
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Move the plugin configuration file (e.g.: `MyPlugin.gdap`) and, if any, its local binary (e.g.: `MyPlugin.aar`) and dependencies to the Godot project's `res://android/plugins` directory.
+Move the plugin configuration file (e.g.: `MyPlugin.gdap`) and, if any, its local binary (e.g.: `MyPlugin.aar`) and dependencies to the Pandemonium project's `res://android/plugins` directory.

-The Godot editor will automatically parse all `.gdap` files in the `res://android/plugins` directory and show a list of detected and toggleable plugins in the Android export presets window under the **Plugins** section.
+The Pandemonium editor will automatically parse all `.gdap` files in the `res://android/plugins` directory and show a list of detected and toggleable plugins in the Android export presets window under the **Plugins** section.

 ![](img/android_export_preset_plugins_section.png)